50 Unforgettable Things to Do in Riviera Nayarit

 In fact, why not catch the sunset while sailing around Bandera’s Bay?
 Sailing is a popular thing to do in Riviera Nayarit and finding an opportunity to take to the seas is easy.

-There are countless marinas, boat tours, cruises, and yacht clubs scattered around Nayarit.
-Check out Nuevo Vallarta Marina and the impressive La Cruz de Huanacaxtle Marina.
+Countless marinas, boat tours, cruises, and yacht clubs are scattered around Nayarit and you’ll be spoiled for choice when it comes to sunset sailing excursions.
+Check out Nuevo Vallarta Marina and the impressive La Cruz de Huanacaxtle Marina or book through GetYourGuide.

 32. Grab a craft beer at La Cerveceria Brewery